DataDog/documentation/content/en/infrastructure/livecontainers/configuration.md

     ```
 - Deploy a new release.

 In some setups, the Process Agent and Cluster Agent cannot automatically detect a Kubernetes cluster name.
-If this happens the feature does not start, and the following warning displays in the Cluster Agent log: `Orchestrator explorer enabled but no cluster name set: disabling`.
-In this case you must set `datadog.clusterName` to your cluster name in [values.yaml][2].
+If this happens, the feature does not start, and the following warning displays in the Cluster Agent log: `Orchestrator explorer enabled but no cluster name set: disabling`.
+In this case, you must set `datadog.clusterName` to your cluster name in [values.yaml][2].

 [1]: https://github.com/DataDog/helm-charts
 [2]: https://github.com/DataDog/helm-charts/blob/master/charts/datadog/values.yaml